 SEO keywords are the most important parts of any SEO strategy.
 But the way experts use SEO keywords continues to evolve as search engines adjust their algorithms.
-This is what you need to know about SEO keywords in 2022 if you want to effectively use SEO to drive web traffic and increase profits.
+This is what you need to know about SEO keywords right now if you want to effectively use SEO to drive web traffic and increase profits.
 And they’re especially important if you want to use SEO marketing to increase your conversion rates.

 What are SEO keywords?

-When SEO is done properly, these SEO keywords and search queries are also the topics and ideas that pieces of content focus on.
+When SEO is done properly, SEO keywords and search queries are also the topics and ideas that pieces of content focus on.

 Are SEO keywords important?